DrOatmeal/logi-kvm/README.md

 (3) Repeat the process on the other computer.

+Alternatively, you can assign the launch of the batch file to a hotkey, using LogiOptions software.
+I used the calculator button on my K860 to launch the script to toggle between both  computers.

 ## A note about the exe files in this repo

 HidAPITester.exe and WinDDCUtil.exe are both github project and can be downloaded from there.
 I have included them here for convenience.

+## Limitations
+Apparently, some monitors don't respond correctly to WinDDCUtil's input switcher commands.
+See here if your monitor is affected: https://www.ddcutil.com/monitor_notes/

+Obviouysly, there's no way to switch USB devices like a webcam or headset.
+For this you'll need a real KVM hardware switch.

 ## References: